Ister: Linear Transformer for Efficient Multivariate Time Series Forecasting: Conclusion

-In this paper, we investigate the task of long-term multivariate forecasting of time series, which is a pressing need for real-world applications.
-To address the lack of interpretability in existing LTSF forecasters, we propose \textit{Ister}, an enhanced Transformer-based model which accurately identifies the core components playing a major role in predictions and provides interpretability for prediction outcomes by simultaneously modeling channel alignment and multi-periodicity in time series.
-The proposed Dot-attention mechanism improves computational efficiency and predictive accuracy.
-We conducted experiments on real-world datasets and showed that Ister achieves state-of-the-art performance on almost all datasets.
-Future research will focus on improving Ister's interpretability by providing a clearer rationale for its predictions.
-Additionally, we will explore more efficient methods to integrate periodicity modeling and channel alignment to further enhance Ister's inference efficiency.
+In this paper, we investigate the task of multivariate time series forecasting (MTSF), which is a pressing need for real-world applications.
+To address the scalability issues of existing Transformer-based forecasters, we propose \textit{Ister}, an efficient linear Transformer model which improving the predictive performance by capturing the inter-series dependencies.
+The proposed \textit{Dot-attention} mechanism improves computational efficiency and predictive accuracy.
+We conducted experiments on real-world datasets and showed that Ister achieves state-of-the-art performance on almost all datasets, highlighting Ister as an efficient solution for MTSF tasks.